 The performance of the Toastmaster of the Meeting

 The performance of the Table Topics Master and the Topics Speakers' performance.

 The performance of the Evaluators (after their evaluations, of course)

 The Timing and Vote Counting procedures when needed

 When neither accolades or suggestions for improvement are needed, the General Evaluator should not feel compelled to verbalize unnecessarily.
 While no time is specified for the General Evaluator, time is precious to everyone at the meeting so use it wisely!
 The General Evaluator should NOT (except in the case of the very grossest oversight) evaluate the individual speakers.This is the job of the individual speech evaluators.

 The General Evaluator evaluates the meeting in chronological order.
-When the General Evaluator reaches the prepared speech portion of the program, the individual speech evaluators are called on to evaluate the prepared speeches.
-The General Evaluator then asks the audience to pass their ballots for Best Evaluation to the Vote Counter.
-Next the General Evaluator evaluates the individual evaluators.
+When the General Evaluator reaches the prepared speech portion of the program, the individual speech, each evaluatoris called on to evaluate the prepared speech they have been assigned.

 The General Evaluator should then ask the Word Master for a report of how often the word of the evening was used during the meeting.